PMMWebDevelopment/libreville/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Steps taken to build this app

+1. Installed jQuery and Bootstrap.
+2. Created database through Firebas.
+Began by populating languages table to feed the menu in the catalogue section of the library.
+3. Created a library service in the library folder to take care of all calls on the backend database (and also the Gutenber API).
+4. Set up Authors and Bookshelf Components
+5. Followed instructions at https://itnext.io/step-by-step-complete-firebase-authentication-in-angular-2-97ca73b8eb32 to install user authentication with Firebase.
+Also Github repository at https://github.com/hellotunmbi/angular2-authentication-firebase